 Metrobus & Metrorail are available at the Central Station.

-MIA to Central Station: Use the MIA Mover - an automated electric fixed-rail system - located on level 3 between Dolphin & Flamingo Garages (use moving walkways).
+To get to Miami Central Station - use the MIA Mover - an automated electric fixed-rail system - located on level 3 between Dolphin & Flamingo Garages (use moving walkways).
+Or use the Metrobus.

 South Beach Express: While Airport Flyer 150 departs from the new Miami Intermodal Center (MIC), Airport Flyer 133 departs from the Terminal area.
 Last stop is Washington Avenue & 1st Street, South Beach.
 The Airport Flyer runs every 30 mins, 6am-11pm.

 The free Metromover (a 4.4 mile electric people mover connects with Metrorail at Government Center & Brickell stations, and with Metrobus at various downtown locations.
 For more informion open miamidade.gov/transit/metromover.asp

 Metrorail Station * - reached by Bus route 7 - gets you to the new Metrorail's elevated Orange Line which connects to the Dadeland South Metrorail Station; on the next stop, at Earlington Heights station, you can connect to theMetrorail's Green Line, (near the intersection of SR 112, Airport Expressway & NW 22nd Avenue).
 For detailed information, visit: miamidade.gov/transit/riding-metrorail.asp#1

 Tri-Rail , is a commuter train running along I-95 from Broward & Palm Beach Counties.
 Its Airport Station is presently closed and instead, the southern terminus of rail service will be the Hialeah Market Station, which will provide transport to/from Miami Airport through this station.
 For more information call/visit: 1-800-TRI-RAIL or tri-rail.com/bulletins.htm#list24.